 Once ECT is considered a viable option, customizing the treatment plan is key.
 This involves:

 It's important to note that ECT, like any other treatment, is not a standalone solution.
-It's part of a broader, holistic approach to mental health care in oncology, which includes counseling, medication management, and lifestyle modifications.
+It's part of a broader, holistic approach to mental health care in oncology, which includes counselling, medication management, and lifestyle modifications.
 For instance, including nutrient-rich vegetarian food options can support overall well-being and enhance mood.

 Personalized mental health care in oncology, particularly with treatments like ECT, offers profound benefits.
 Patients report not only improvements in their mental health symptoms but also an increased ability to engage with life and their cancer treatment.
 This comprehensive, thoughtful approach to mental health care is essential in supporting patients through their cancer journey, not just in surviving but thriving.